 Fields whose content type is described as "free text" or "formatted text" have no formal restriction of their content.
-The difference between free text and formatted text is that formatted text may contain formatting tags that serves for pretty printing the text, providing for different font styles, paragraph styles, lists, etc. It is planned that the formatting capabilities offered by the EISPP format will be a compact subset of the capabilities offered by HTML.
+The difference between free text and formatted text is that formatted text may contain formatting tags that serves for pretty printing the text, providing for different font styles, paragraph styles, lists, etc. (See Section 5 for details.)
+Language-independent text never allows formatting tags.